Indicted re-elected congressman vows ‘business-as-usual’

 He is up against mounting challenges unlike any he has faced in his 10 years in office.

 He and his wife are due back in court Dec.
 3. A grand jury in August handed down a 60-count indictment against the couple alleging they used more than $250,000 in campaign money for personal expenses ranging from tequila shots to an Italy trip to dental work.
+They pleaded not guilty.

 Robert Knapp, 59, a Santee Republican who services trucks and buses, said he reluctantly voted for Hunter, but he did not want to see Republicans lose the seat.
 “Personally, I would have a difficult time focusing,” he said.
 “Hopefully he has good people around him to help him stay on track.”